 You could spend big bucks hiring models and a professional fashion photographer to chronicle your work, but you really don’t need to, especially if you’re a new designer.
 Get resourceful and enlist friends to model, style and shoot.

 Another option is to barter services.
 Seek out a photographer who’s also looking to build a portfolio, or a model willing to accept a custom-made garment as payment.
 You could even shoot your work yourself!
 Whatever route you take, be sure to highlight the construction and detail of your garments.
 If you’ve used couture techniques in any of your pieces, flaunt them!

 4. Edit, Edit, Edit

 Filling your portfolio with every look you’ve ever loved is a rookie mistake.
 Less is always more in fashion!
 Five amazing garments will have a much bigger impact on their own than if they’re mixed in with five lesser designs.
-A pro fashion portfolio typically contains 25 to 30 looks, but no one will expect a fledgling designer to have quite so many.
+A pro fashion portfolio typically contains 25-30 looks, but no one will expect a fledgling designer to have quite so many.
 Also, don’t forget to showcase your process by including your original design sketches and fabric swatches.

 5. Nail the Page Order

-Pro trick: Start off with your strongest look, and save the second-strongest for last.
+Pro tip: Start off with your strongest look, and save the second-strongest for last.
 This will make a more powerful impression than putting your top pieces in the middle or leading with all of your best work.
 Try to create a flow.

 However you decide to make your portfolio, remember it’s all about you — and that’s a great story to tell.